fraser125/HiFiveInventor/README.md

 ## Technical User Guide [Technical User Guide](HiFive_Inventor_Tech_UG_Web.pdf)

+## Marketing Phrases to describe what can be built
+* Develop an Intergalactice weather service
+* Wirelessly pilot an alien spaceship
+* Learn to control a robot
+* send and receive emojis
+* Build alien musical instruments
+* Create a security system

 ## Original Blockly Programs
 1. Use the compass to display a green arrow when the kit is oriented to the north or a red cross in the other cases.
 2. [More project names](https://youtu.be/7QDixjAANNQ?si=xpowm5YkKtd2wJIu&t=236)